https://cyb-mes.net / 5-exhibits.htm – Version 1, Not yet closed

 Back to top: Exhibits

-2016 The Rimini exhibition arrives in a “traveling” form also in Domodossola, where it draws the attention of the public with a conference that fills the largest theater in the city, about 3,000 visitors, who mainly came from the surrounding school districts.
+The Rimini exhibit Dal profondo del tempo arrives in a "traveling" form also in Domodossola, where it draws the attention of the public with a conference that fills the largest theater in the city, about 3,000 visitors, who mainly came from the surrounding school districts.
+The catalogue (edited by Giorgio Buccellati and Marilyn Kelly-Buccellati), is also available online on AVASA website, in both Italian and Arabic. |

 Back to top: Exhibits

-2015 Encouraged by the Rimini exhibition, Dr. Elias of Qamishli brought a reduced version of the exhibition, in Kurdish and Arabic, to a city near Urkesh (Qamishli) and various other small cities: here we are in the “Center for the Renewal of Civil Society” of Amuda.
+Encouraged by the Rimini exhibit (Dal profondo del tempo), Dr. Elias of Qamishli brought a reduced version of the exhibit, in Kurdish and Arabic, to a city near Urkesh (Qamishli) and various other small cities.
+In the picture to the right, we are in the "Center for the Renewal of Civil Society" of Amuda. |

 Back to top: Exhibits